 I think this is a personal choice.
-I once to used an SGC ADSP2 speaker, and if I were still using an Icom IC-706MkIIg, I'd probably still be relying on it.
+I once to used an SGC ADSP2 speaker (out of production), and if I were still using an Icom IC-706MkIIg, I'd probably still be relying on it.
 Although the audio DSP built in to the 706 is fairly good, the colorization it adds to the receive audio is more severe than the ADSP2's.
 There is the added level of operating inconvenience which for some is mediated by the extra audio power.
 If your radio doesn't have any DSP, all of these devices are a worth-while investment.
 It should be mentioned that DSP speakers are designed for SSB operation, although some do have narrow settings for use with CW.
 They're of little use for AM, and worthless for FM.

 Why Use A Passive One?

 You might be asking why add a passive audio filter to a radio with a decent IF based DSP?
 If it were a radio primarily designed for base station use, that question might be difficult to answer.
 But for a mobile installation, no matter how good the DSP, some high frequency rolloff increases readability.
 Here a 3 second sound bite of the rolloff starting at the 2 second mark.
 Note the reduction in high frequencies, which rapidly cause listening fatigue.

 It should be noted that passive filters have insertion loss (3 to 5 dB depending on the design), and if your DSP-equipped mobile transceiver is already lacking in the audio out department, you might consider the SCAF-1 mentioned above.